Disability insurance tax-deductible: Secure maximum benefits

 Are contributions to occupational disability insurance tax-deductible?

-Yes, contributions to the occupational disability insurance can be claimed as other precautionary expenses in the tax declaration.
-For employees and civil servants, a maximum amount of 1,900 euros applies, and for self-employed individuals, it is 2,800 euros.
-However, this is often already exhausted by contributions to health and long-term care insurance.
+Yes, contributions to occupational disability insurance can be claimed as other precautionary expenses in the tax return.
+For employees and civil servants, the maximum amount is EUR 1,900; for self-employed people, EUR 2,800.
+However, this amount is often already used up by contributions to health and long-term care insurance.

-How is the pension from an occupational disability insurance taxed?
+How is the disability pension from an occupational disability insurance policy taxed?

-The pension from a private occupational disability insurance (3rd tier) is only taxed on the so-called profit portion.
+A pension from a private disability insurance policy (3rd pillar) is taxed only on the so-called income portion.
 This depends on the remaining term of the pension.
-Occupational disability pensions from a company pension scheme (2nd tier) or a Rürup pension (1st tier) are generally fully taxable.
+Pensions from an occupational pension scheme (2nd pillar) or a Rürup pension (1st pillar) are generally fully taxable.

-Where do I enter my disability insurance in the tax return?
+Where do I enter my occupational disability insurance on my tax return?

-Both contributions to independent occupational disability insurance (SBU) and to additional disability insurance (BUZ) for private risk or pension insurance fall under other pension expenses with limited maximum amounts.
-A BUZ with a Rürup pension can allow for higher deductions within the scope of retirement provision expenses.
+Contributions to standalone occupational disability insurance (SBU) as well as to occupational disability supplementary insurance (BUZ) attached to a private risk or pension policy fall under other pension expenses, subject to the limited maximum amounts.
+A BUZ attached to a Rürup pension can allow higher deductions within retirement provision expenses.

-Is there a tax exemption for the disability pension?
+Is there a tax allowance for the occupational disability pension?